JonathonMifsud/BatchArtemisSRAMiner/README.md

 1. Download SRA
 2. Check the that the raw reads have downloaded by looking in /scratch/your_root/your_project/raw_reads .
 You can use the `check_sra_downloads.sh` script to do this!
 Re-download any that are missing (make a new file with the accessions)
 3. Trim Assembly Abundance
-4. Check that all contigs are non-zero in size in /project/your_root/your_project/contigs/final_contigs/
+4. Check that all contigs are non-zero in size in `/project/your_root/your_project/contigs/final_contigs/`
 6. Run blastxRdRp and blastxRVDB (these can be run simultaneously)
 7. Concatenate all the RVDB and RdRp contigs across all libraries using cat, etc.
 The reason I do this is that it is expensive to run NT / NR blasts for each contig file because the giant databases have to be loaded in each time.
 Instead you concatentate all of the blast contigs together and run it once.
 E.g, `cat *_blastcontigs.fasta > combined.contigs.fa`
-6. Move `combined.contigs.fa` to the `/project/your_root/your_project/contigs/final_contigs/` i.e. the input location for blasts.
+8. Move `combined.contigs.fa` to the `/project/your_root/your_project/contigs/final_contigs/` i.e. the input location for blasts.
-7. Create an input accession file containing `combined`
+9. Create an input accession file containing `combined`
-8. Run blastnr and blastnt using this input file.
+10. Run blastnr and blastnt using this input file.
-9. Generate a summary table (Anaconda is needed - see below)
+11. Generate a summary table (Anaconda is needed - see below).
+The summary table script will create several files inside `/project/your_root/your_project/blast_results/summary_table_creation`.
+The csv files are the summary tables - if another format or summary would suit you best let me know and we can sit down and develop it.

-The large files e.g., raw and trimmed reads and abundance files are stored in /scratch/ while the smaller files tend to be in /project/
+The large files e.g., raw and trimmed reads and abundance files are stored in `/scratch/` while the smaller files tend to be in /project/

 ### Custom Blasts